fer2d2/telegram-http-echo-bot/README.md

 npm run-script serve
 ```

-This will run an HTTP server on port 3030.
+This will run the HTTP server on port 3030.

 5. Register some topics on the server